 Attend career events and other networking sessions.
 Make an effort to network with people from the job industry your are interested in.
 According to Matthew Molski, Recruiting Director & Consultant, Boston Consulting Group, there is a very good chance that at least a few of these people know someone who can give you career advice or point you to a job opening.

-Beyond Academia is a collaborative effort between Cold Spring Harbor Laboratory Postdoc Liaison Committee (PDLC), CSHL Business Development and Technology Transfer, and the Center for Biotechnology (A New York State Center for Advanced Technology).
+Beyond Academia is a collaborative effort between Cold Spring Harbor Laboratory Postdoctoral Liaison Committee (PDLC), CSHL Business Development and Technology Transfer, and the Center for Biotechnology (A New York State Center for Advanced Technology).
 Brookhaven National Laboratory, Stony Brook University, Columbia University, Hofstra University, Feinstein Institute for Medical Research and Northwell Health are institutional partners.